-ter or each preserreed program is the same.

 First Semester (For students meeting Calculus prerequisites)

-PHY 115 Professionalism in Science 2
+PHY 115 Professionalism in Science2

 301 University Physics I 4

-321 Physics Laboratory I 1
+321 Physics Laboratory I1

-ENG 102 Composition Skills I
+ENG 102 Composition Skills I3

-MAT 140 Calculus I
+MAT 140 Calculus I5

-The remaining semesters (Course taking is very sequential ar nd students need to check with their
+The remaining semesters (Course taking is very sequential and students need to o check with their

 advisors to create an individualized program of study)

 CHE 107 General Chemistry II 4

-CNA 100 Principles of Human Communication 3
+CNA 100 Principles of Human Communication

-CSC 150 Programming Fundamentals I 3
+CSC 150 Programming Fundamentals I

-MAT 240 Calculus II
+MAT 240 Calculus II 5

-250 Differential Equations 3
+250 Differential Equations

 340 Calculus III

 PHY 214 Applied Statics 3

-215 Applied Dynamics
+215 Applied Dynamics3

-301 & 321 University Physics I & Lab 5
+301 & 321 University Physics I & Lab5

 (Calc-Based)

-302 & 322 University Physics II & Lab 5
+302 & 322 University Physics II & Lab5

 (Calc-Based)

-Humanities/Social Sciences Electives 6
+Humanities/Social Sciences Electives6

-Science Elective 3
+Science Elective

-Technical Writing 3
+Technical Writing

-- Studies in the humanities and social sciences serve not only to meet the objectives of a broad education but also to meet the objectives of the engineering profession.
+Studies in the humanities and social sciences serve not only to meet the objectives of a broad education but also to meet the objectives of the engineering profession.
 Therefore, studies in the humanities and social sciences must be planned to reflect a rationale or fulfill an objective appropriate to the engineering profession and to fulfill the objectives of WSC and the receiving engineering college.
 To satisfy this requirement, the courses must provide both breadth and depth, and not be limited to a selection of unrelated introductory courses.
 Such course work must meet the generally accepted definitions that humanities are the branches of knowledge concerned with man and his culture, while social sciences are the studies of individual relationships in and to society.
 Examples of qualifying subjects are; philosophy, religion, history, literature, fine arts, sociology, psychology, political science, anthropology, economics, and foreign languages other than English or the student's native language.
-Subjects such as accounting, management, finance, personnel administration, personal economics, and military training do not fulfill the desired objectives of the humanities and social sciences. - Electives in science can include upper level courses in biology, chemistry, mathematics, or physics.
-Refer to the Program and Advising Guide for Pre-Professional Studies in Engineering available online at www.wsc.edu/eng, for guidance. - A technical writing course is a core requirement of engineering programs and this course should be taken either as a special offering from WSC or from a different institution, perhaps as distance learning.
+Subjects such as accounting, management, finance, personnel administration, personal economics, and military training do not fulfill the desired objectives of the humanities and social sciences.

+Electives in science can include upper level courses in biology, chemistry, mathematics, or physics.
+Refer to the Program and Advising Guide for Pre-Professional Studies in Engineering available online at www.wsc.edu/eng, for guidance.

+A technical writing course is a core requirement of engineering programs and this course should be taken either as a special offering from WSC or from a different institution, perhaps as distance learning.